tauplatform/rhomobile-docs/docs/en/7.5/guide/nonrhostudio.md

 > Note: Installing RhoMobile Suite will install these gems automatically.
 You can have multiple versions of these gems installed on your system.
 By default when building your application the most recent version # is used.
 Please consult the guide on building for a specific version of RhoMobile.

 * The `rhodes` gem is distrubuted to publically availableRuby repositories.
 The command above will install the latest version available.
 If you are testing a beta release, you can also use the local syntax for installing a local copy of the gem file

-* The `rhoelements` gem is only needed if your application will be taking advantage of mobile APIs and features that are targeted towards enterprise devices.
-You will also need this gem if you wish to have a Webkit-enabled application running on Windows Mobile/CE.

 * The `rhoconnect-client` was previosly included in the `rhodes` gem prior to version 4.0.
 If your application plans on using the RhoConnect client for data synchronization, you will need to install this gem.